-How to Apply Gradient Filters to Your Photos on a Computer
+How to Use the Gradient Filter to Improve Your Photos

-To emphasize a starry sky, use the Clarity and Sharpness settings.
-These settings are available in ZPS in many places besides gradient filters, but when you only need to draw out detail in one part of a photo, e.g. just the stars, the Gradient Filter is the ideal choice.
+To highlight a starry sky, use the Clarity and Sharpness settings.
+You’ll find these settings in many other places than just the Gradient Filter, but when you need to highlight just one area in a photo, for example the starry part of the sky, the Gradient Filter is the ideal choice.

-On summer days you’ll often have the sun shining directly on one part of a photo while the rest is left in shadow.
-That leaves one part overexposed and the other underexposed.
-If this shadow/light border is a fairly straight line across the whole photo, then you can can use the gradient filter to correct it, as I’ve done here.
+Often in summer photos you’ll encounter situations where the sun is shining directly on one part of a photo while the rest is in shadow.
+That can leave one part overexposed or the other part underexposed.
+If a solid line leads between the two parts, you can fix this with the Gradient Filter.

 Using Multiple Filters at Once